tombenke/giri-services/README.md

 ## About

-The backend services of the giri system.
+This application provides the backend services of the giri system.

-This is a standalone application that holds the REST endpoint implementations of the giri backend services.
+It is a standalone application that holds the REST endpoint implementations of the giri backend services.

 ## Installation